kbgarcia8/weather-app-api/README.md

 1. For webpack bundle and deploy to Github Pages
 2. Display weather for the next 7 days
 3. Add Highest and Lowest Temp for the next 7 days
+4. API used can be improved.
+Visual Crossing API current time is delayed 20+ mins